donavon/xcop/README.md

 var whiteList = [];
 ```

-To setup a whitelist, replace the `whteList` array with the list of your allows origins.
+To setup a whitelist, replace the `whiteList` array with the list of your allows origins.
 In our example above, you may chose to only allow http://www.example.com to use your api.
 If so, your `xcop.html` file will read:

 ``` javascript
 var whiteList = ["http://www.example.com"];